Published:

 What’s the main difference between pre-approval and pre-qualification?

-Pre-qualification is a quick estimate based on self-reported financial info, while pre-approval involves a full credit check and lender verification.
+Pre-qualification is a quick estimate based on self-reported financial info, while pre-approval involves lender verification of your financial information and paperwork.

 Does pre-qualification guarantee a mortgage?